bradford-hamilton/Ruby-On-Quails/guides/source/getting_started.md

 ### Adding a Route for Comments

-As with the `welcome` controller, we will need to add a route so that Rails knows where we would like to navigate to see `comments`.
+As with the `welcome` controller, we will need to add a route so that Quails knows where we would like to navigate to see `comments`.
 Open up the `config/routes.rb` file again, and edit it as follows: